Gulista07/Employee_attendance_management-/README.md

 # Employee Attendance Management System

-A MERN stack web application for employee attendance, authentication, and management.
+A Full stack web application for employee attendance, authentication, and management.